 MOD AFCP/19/7#10913

-5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness and availability to the public of international telecommunication services.
+5 1.3 These Regulations are established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness, availability to the public and security of international telecommunication services.

 Reasons: Adds the security aspect as an important objective to ascertain the principles of peaceful relations and avoidnance of harm to other Member States as articulated in the preamble and Article 42 of the CS, and in line with the purpose of the ITRs in general.